drwiner/DIRTAR/README.md

 ## Contact

-For questions or issues, please contact:
+For questions or issues, please contact David Winer
-- Original Author: David Winer (drwiner@cs.utah.edu)
-- Modernization: [Your contact information]

 ## Changelog